murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 Exercise 4.
 Train a shape space model for 2D cell and nuclear shape using the PCA approach

 1. Create a new history if desired.
-2. Import the "2D HeLa LAMP2" dataset collection from "Shared Data" (See Exercise 1).
+2. Import the "2D HeLa LAMP2" image dataset from "Shared Data" (See Exercise 1), and create a dataset collection called "2D HeLa LAMP2" from these image files (See section **Creating a collection from datasets in your history** in `link <https://galaxyproject.org/tutorials/collections/>`_).
 3. Under the "Training" section of the Tools window, select "Trains a generative model".
+4. Directly under "Choose a data set for training a generative model", there should be two icons.
+If you hover your cursor over them, one says "Multiple datasets" and the other says "Dataset collections".
+Click on the icon for "Dataset collections" and select the "2D HeLa LAMP2" dataset collection as the input dataset collection.
-4. Select the "2D HeLa LAMP2" dataset as the input dataset.
-And select the following settings
+5. Select the following settings

 * Select the cellular components desired for modeling: Nuclear and cell shape (framework)
 * Dimensionality: 2D